COALAIP/specs/coala-ip/README.md

 #### Proposed Transformation

-Compared to schema.org's definition of a Place, the LCC RRM Place both describes a physical as well as a virtual Place.
-In this specification though, we need to separate the two concepts explicitly upfront, to avoid confusions further in the transformation process.
-Neither a URI, nor a IPLD merkle-link is able to represent a physical location which is why in the context of this specification, they're links pointing to resources while the LCC Place model will solely be used to point to a physical place.
+Differing from schema.org's definition of a Place (a physical location), RRM's Place is able to describe both physical as well as virtual Places.
+However, to avoid confusion later in the transformation process, we explicitly separate these two concepts upfront.
+As neither URIs nor IPLD merkle-links are able to represent physical locations, we use them solely as links pointing to resources to let RRM Places unambiguously point to physical places.

-For further reference, a:
+In concrete terms, this means that an RRM Place with `PlaceType == lcc:LocalizablePlace` will be transformed into an RDF representation, while an RRM Place with `PlaceType == lcc:VirtualPlace` will be represented as a URI or IPLD hash that points to a dataset.

-- **LLC RRM Place or Place** will be used to describe a localizable Place, meaning a Place in the universe that can be described using spatial coordinates
+For further reference, we will use a:

-- **Universal Resource Identifier** or **IPLD merkle-link** will be used to describe a virtual place at which a resource may be located under
+- **RRM Place, modelled as a schema.org Place** to describe a *localizable* Place, i.e. a Place in the physical universe that can be located by spatial coordinates

-This implies that a LCC RRM Place of `PlaceType == lcc:LocalizablePlace` will be transformed to a RDF Place, while a LCC RRM Place of `PlaceType == lcc:VirtualPlace` will just be URIs or hashes in documents, linking in between data sets.
+- **URI** or **IPLD merkle-link** to describe a *virtual* place at which a resource may be located at

-Using schema.org's Place, a transformation is straight forward (example taken from schema.org):
+With schema.org's Place, the transformation of a *localizable* Place to RDF is straight forward (example adapted from schema.org):

 ```javascript